INNER CHILD WORK

 There’s a little girl or a little boy waiting to meet you.
 If you are a narcissist, then you’ve buried this child, and accessing them will be a very difficult task.
 However, if you are a codependent caretaker, then this child is just hiding and still terrified to come out.
 You have chosen to live most of your life through your ego roles, and the child only comes out to defend you when you get triggered.

-They also warn you through your gut feeling, but you’re so used to being gaslit by the narcissist that you most likely don’t listen to them anymore.
+They also warn you through your gut feeling, but you’re so used to being gaslit by the narcissist that you likely ignore them all the time now.
 To provide a safe environment for your child to come out, you’ll want to be comfortable setting boundaries.
 You cannot fool children with displays and facades; if your child does not feel safe, he or she will not come out.
 This is why this comes later on in the healing journey.
 Providing a safe environment for the child to come out takes time and requires you to adjust your approach by setting boundaries and sticking to them with self-confidence, self-respect, and self-love.

 Once you’re able to reconnect with your inner child, you’ll never be the same.
 You will heed their warnings and trust their voice.
 I recommend placing their voice ahead of yours.
 When I went through healing, I used to challenge my child all the time.
 He was always right!
 So, I decided to always trust him for about a month.
 Boy, did I have a training.
 I let him train me to decipher situations, and I always listened to him.
 Having him teach me made me significantly more aware at a much faster pace.
 Children are infinitely smarter than adults at deciphering manipulation.